dperrymorrow/re-bars/README.md

 }
 ```

 > You method, when invoked, the first argument will always be the event, followed by any additional parameters.
-Params must be primiteve and not full Objects or Arrays.
+Parameters must be primitive and not full Objects or Arrays.

-- the first param is the methodName separated by `:eventType`, if none is specified `click` will be the event
+- the first parameter is the methodName separated by `:eventType`, if none is specified `click` will be the event
 - you can add as many other parameters as you would like to your method call

 ## The {{component}} helper
-This allows you to render child components from withing the compnent you are in.
+This allows you to render child components from withing the component you are in.
 It takes one parameter, the name of the component to render.
 This will render a registered component to the DOM of the parent component.

 > The "name" of the component is the name property in the component's definition.
 Not the name you imported it as.